Oregon Dunes National Recreation Area, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A and B. Make sure to pick the necessary type.
-The majority of adapters available online are just plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Make sure to choose the right type.
+Many adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

 Luggage scale to avoid fees